NasalDaemon/clazz/README.md

 // John Smith aged 21
 ```
 ### 7. <a name="greatest-hits-soa"></a>First clazz SoA (column-wise vector that is as easy to use as a vector of structs)
+* Create a "vector of clazzes", with the memory arranged column-wise contiguously in memory.
+* The beginning of each field array is aligned to a cache-line by default.
+* Only one memory allocation per resize.
+* Optimised sorting algorithm to avoid cache-thrashing versus the naive implementation.
 ```c++
 using persons = soa <       // Similar memory structure to: clazz <
   var name <std::string>,   //   var name <std::vector<std::string>>,